hectorcorrea/solr-for-newbies/tutorial.md

 You can also reload the core via the [Solr Admin](http://localhost:8983/solr/#/) page.
 Select "Core Admin", then "bibdata", and click "Reload".

-If you run the queries again they will both report "33 results found" regardless of whether  you search for `q=title:"twentieth century"` or `q=title:"20th century"`:
+If you run the queries again they will both report "106 results found" regardless of whether  you search for `q=title:"twentieth century"` or `q=title:"20th century"`:

 ```
 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title_txt_en&q=title_txt_en:"twentieth+century"'

   #
-  # result will include 33 results
+  # result will include 106 results
+  # 88 with "twentieth century" plus 22 with "20th century"
   #
 ```